9 best onboarding practices you’ll wish you knew sooner

 Cartoon image of a woman taking notes at her remote job while eating lunch

 So, why do so many new hires leave their new company?
-Clearly, there is a misalignment between the recruiting and interviewing process and the daily life of the new employee.
+There's often a misalignment between the recruiting and interviewing process and the daily reality of the role.

 The best way to resolve this issue is with an effective and inclusive onboarding process.
 Building a solid onboarding process doesn't happen overnight.
 For every organization, there's going to be trial and error.
 But there are some onboarding best practices that can help you save time and avoid common pitfalls.

-Here is a forward-looking 2024 guide to nine of the best onboarding practices you’ll wish you knew sooner.
+Here is a 2026 guide to nine of the best onboarding practices you'll wish you knew sooner.

 Inclusive Onboarding: Introduction videoyoutu.be

-These four procedures, sometimes referred to as levels, are the building blocks of successful onboarding.
+These four procedures, sometimes referred to as levels, are the building blocks of successful onboarding — a framework developed by Dr. Talya Bauer and published by the SHRM Foundation.

 How far do most companies get?
-Well, about half of all firms have an onboarding process that addresses only the first two:
+About half of all firms have an onboarding process that addresses only the first two:

 1. Compliance: Informing employees of the legal and policy-related rules